The Great Barrier Thief!

 Drawing attention to climate change!

-It’s never too early to ‘draw attention’ to the impacts of climate change as our future reef guardians, our children, need to ‘sea’ that they CAN help do something today to help the Great Barrier Reef for tomorrow.
-SO excited to ‘sea’ my picture book making front page news!!
+You are never too young, or too old, to learn about the impacts of climate change as our future reef guardians, our children, need to ‘sea’ that they CAN help do something today to help the Great Barrier Reef for tomorrow.
+SO excited to ‘sea’ my picture book making front page news and being shared by our little ones!!
 My book provides the science, solutions and hope that together we can ‘cool things down’ for the Reef.
 You can ‘sea’ more about my ocean storytelling in my interview with BioTechniques “Science in fiction” series to celebrate World Book Day at https://www.biotechniques.com/interview/science-in-fiction-dr-sue-pillans/

 I have also recently donated some of my picture books as prizes to the Kids care about Climate Change drawing contest, which is drawing global attention to the impacts of climate change.
 An amazing 1246 drawing entries were received from children around the world and you can ‘sea’ the FIN-tastic winners of my signed book below!